Sign In Register

 Is Detroit a Good Place to Live?

-Based on current data, Detroit receives an overall livability score of 4.2 out of 5.0, earning a grade of A. Key strengths include above-average household incomes, low unemployment, affordable housing.
+Based on current data, Detroit receives an overall livability score of 3.5 out of 5.0, earning a grade of B+.
+Key strengths include above-average household incomes, low unemployment, low crime rates, affordable housing.
 Areas to be aware of include high obesity rates.
-Detroit stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Detroit offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs

-The median household income in Detroit is $126,000, which is significantly higher than the national average — 68% above $75,149.
+The median household income in Detroit is $126,000, which is significantly higher than the national average / 68% above $75,149.
 This places Detroit among higher-income communities.
 The job market is very strong with unemployment at just 0.0%.
-11.0% of residents live in poverty, near the national average of 12.4%.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 17 minutes, shorter than most U.S. cities.

 Cost of Living & Housing